Clarence "Frogman" Henry

-Clarence Henry II (born March 19, 1937), known as Clarence "Frogman" Henry, is an American rhythm and blues singer and pianist, best known for his hits "Ain't Got No Home" (1956) and "(I Don't Know Why) But I Do" (1961).
+Clarence Henry II (March 19, 1937 – April 7, 2024), known as Clarence "Frogman" Henry, was an American rhythm and blues singer and pianist, best known for his hits "Ain't Got No Home" (1956) and "(I Don't Know Why) But I Do" (1961).

-Career
+Life and career

-Clarence Henry was born in New Orleans, Louisiana, United States, in 1937, moving to the Algiers neighborhood in 1948.
-He started learning piano as a child, with Fats Domino and Professor Longhair being his main influences.
+Clarence Henry was born in New Orleans on March 19, 1937.
+In 1947 he moved to the Algiers neighborhood, where he resided for the rest of his life.
+He started learning piano as a child, with Fats Domino and Professor Longhair his main influences.
 When Henry played in talent shows, he dressed like Longhair and wore a wig with braids on both sides.
-He joined Bobby Mitchell & the Toppers in 1952, playing piano and trombone, before leaving when he graduated in 1955 to join saxophonist Eddie Smith's band.
+He joined Bobby Mitchell & the Toppers in 1952, playing piano and trombone, and left when he graduated in 1955 to join saxophonist Eddie Smith's band.

-He used his trademark croak to improvise the song "Ain't Got No Home" one night in 1955.
-Chess Records' A&R man Paul Gayten heard the song, and had Henry record it in Cosimo Matassa's studio in September 1956.
+Henry used his trademark croak to improvise the song "Ain't Got No Home" one night in 1955.
+Chess Records A&R man Paul Gayten heard the song, and had Henry record it in Cosimo Matassa's studio in September 1956.
 Initially promoted by local DJ Poppa Stoppa, the song eventually rose to number 3 on the national R&B chart and number 20 on the US pop chart.
-The gimmick earned Henry his nickname of 'Frogman' and jump-started a career that endures to this day.
+The gimmick earned Henry his nickname of 'Frogman' and jump-started a career that endured until his death.

-He toured nationally with a six-piece band until 1958, and continued to record.
+Henry toured nationally with a six-piece band until 1958 and continued to record.
 A cover of Bobby Charles' hit "(I Don't Know Why) But I Do", and "You Always Hurt the One You Love", both from 1961, were his other big hits.

-Henry opened eighteen concerts for the Beatles across the US and Canada in 1964, but his main source of income came from the Bourbon Street strip in New Orleans, where he played for nineteen years.
-His name could still draw hordes of tourists long after his hit-making days had ended.
-He still plays at various conventions, including the New Orleans Jazz & Heritage Festival.
+He opened 18 concerts for the Beatles across the US and Canada in 1964, but his main source of income came from New Orleans's Bourbon Street strip, where he played for 19 years.

+Private life and death

+Henry was married seven times, with all his marriages ending in divorce.
+He had ten children.

+He died in New Orleans on April 7, 2024, at the age of 87, from complications after surgery.
+Henry continued to perform into his final years and had been scheduled to appear at the 2024 New Orleans Jazz & Heritage Festival later that month.